xigxog/kubefox/docs/concepts/deployment_distillation.md

 1. Order user interface (order-ui)
 2. API server (api-srv)

-Note that the fulfillment app and web-ui modules both employ the api-srv component, i.e., this component is shared.
+Note that the fulfillment and web-ui modules both employ the api-srv component, i.e., this component is shared.

 <h3>Version 1 Deployment</h3>